 Here is some guidance from Twitter Next brand strategist Nicole Godreau on how to show up in solidarity with the Black community:

-Coming out in support of Black lives is a big deal, but it will fall on deaf ears if your organization has a history of anti-Black experiences and investments.
+Coming out in support of #BlackLivesMatter is a big deal, but it will fall on deaf ears if your organisation has a history of anti-Black experiences and investments.

 Make key business decisions that align with your company values and that are respectful to/considerate of moments of gravity.

 Do: If you’ve made a key business decision or pivot that stands in solidarity, be committed to publicly enforcing and defending it.

 Don’t: Miss the opportunity to think through how product launches, events, announcements, etc., may be considered during a time of duress for a specific community.